HALT Progression of Polycystic Kidney Disease (HALT PKD)

 Phase: Phase 3

-Sponsored by: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Official(s) and/or principal investigator(s): Robert Schrier, M.D., Study Chair, Affiliation: University of Colorado at Denver and Health Sciences Center Arlene Chapman, M.D., Principal Investigator, Affiliation: Emory University J. Philip Miller, A.B., Principal Investigator, Affiliation: Washington University School of Medicine Ronald Perrone, M.D., Principal Investigator, Affiliation: Tufts University-New England Medical Center Vicente Torres, M.D., Principal Investigator, Affiliation: Mayo Clinic Catherine Meyers, M.D., Study Director, Affiliation: National Institute of Diabetes & Digestive & Kidney Diseases
+Sponsored by: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Official(s) and/or principal investigator(s): Robert Schrier, M.D., Study Chair, Affiliation: University of Colorado, Denver Arlene Chapman, M.D., Principal Investigator, Affiliation: Emory University Ronald Perrone, M.D., Principal Investigator, Affiliation: Tufts University-New England Medical Center Vicente Torres, M.D., Principal Investigator, Affiliation: Mayo Clinic Marva Moxey-Mims, M.D., Study Director, Affiliation: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Charity G Moore, MS,PhD, Principal Investigator, Affiliation: University of Pittsburgh

 Summary